swiftlang/swift-evolution/proposals/nnnn-actors.md

 This restriction prevents exclusivity violations where the modification of the actor-isolated `balance` is initiated by passing it as `inout` to a call that is then suspended, and another task executed on the same actor then fails with an exclusivity violation in trying to access `balance` itself.

-### Actor reentrancy (discussion)
+### Actor reentrancy

-One critical point that needs to be discussed and fleshed out is whether actors are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)) by default or not.

-The notion of reentrancy allows the actor runtime to claim the complete elimination of deadlocks, offers opportunity for scheduling optimization techniques where a "high priority task" _must_ be executed as soon as possible, however at the cost of _interleaving_ with any other actor-isolated function's execution any other asynchronous function declared on this actor.
-This imposes a large mental burden on developers, as every single actor function currently has to be implemented keeping reentrancy in mind, which effectively fails on delivering the promise of pain-free concurrency for the majority of use-cases.

-Currently, this proposal takes the aggressive approach of assuming _all_ actors are reentrant and not providing ways to opt out of this behavior.
-This section aims to highlight issues, benefits and tradeoffs with this approach as well as non-reentrancy in general.
-The goal of discussing these reentrancy issues, is to arrive at a design that is developer friendly, non-surprising, and delivers more completely on Swift's promise of _safe_ and _pain-free_ concurrency by default thanks to the use of actors.
+One critical point that needs to be discussed is whether actor-isolated functions are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
+When an actor-isolated function suspends, reentrancy allows other work to execute on the actor before the original actor-isolated function resumes, which we refer to as *interleaving*.
+Reentrancy eliminates a source of deadlocks, where two actors depend on each other, and offers opportunities for better scheduling of (e.g.) higher-priority tasks.
+However, it means that actor-isolated state can change across an `await` when an interleaved task mutates that state, making it much harder to reason about the invariants of an actor within an asynchronous actor function.

+This section explores the issue of reentrancy with examples that illustrate both the benefits and problems with both reentrant and non-reentrant actors, and settles on the following overall approach:
+* Actors default to being non-reentrant, but
+* An attribute `@reentrant` allows one to make a particular actor-isolated function reentrant.

-#### Reentrant actors: "Interleaving" execution
+#### "Interleaving" execution with reentrant actors

-Reentrancy means that execution of asynchronous actor-isolated functions may "interleave" at suspension points, leading to increased complexity in programming with such actors, as every suspension point must be carefully inspected if the code _after_ it depends on some invariants that could have changed before it suspended.
+Reentrancy means that execution of asynchronous actor-isolated functions may "interleave" at suspension points, leading to increased complexity in programming with such actors, as every suspension point must be carefully inspected if the code *after* it depends on some invariants that could have changed before it suspended.

-Interleaving executions still respect the actor's "single-threaded illusion"–i.e. no two functions will ever execute *concurrently* on any given actor–however they may _interleave_ at suspension points.
-In broad terms this means that reentrant actors are _thread-safe_ but are not automatically protecting from the "high level" kinds of races that may still occur, potentially invalidating invariants upon which an executing asynchronous function may be relying on.
+Interleaving executions still respect the actor's "single-threaded illusion", i.e., no two functions will ever execute *concurrently* on any given actor.
+However they may *interleave* at suspension points.
+In broad terms this means that reentrant actors are *thread-safe* but are not automatically protecting from the "high level" kinds of races that may still occur, potentially invalidating invariants upon which an executing asynchronous function may be relying on.

-> Empirically: we know that both an non-reentrant and reentrant awaiting and actors are useful, however both semantics must be available to developers in order to use actors as a means of isolating state from "concurrent" (in the meaning of interleaved) modification.

 To further clarify the implications of this, let us consider the following actor, which thinks of an idea and then returns it, after telling its friend about it.

 ```swift
 // reentrant actor